apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 ---
 layout: default
-title: NaturalEarth Example
+title: OpenStreetMap Example
 ---

 # OpenStreetMap Example

-Baremaps is aimed at being the most productive toolkit for creating custom vector tiles from OpenStreetMap data.
+Baremaps aims at being the most productive toolkit for creating custom vector tiles from OpenStreetMap data.

 In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis database and how to create vector tiles from this data.
 Notice that the following steps assume that Baremaps and Postgis are [installed](https://www.baremaps.com/installation/).